Last updated at 15:01, Monday, 23 April 2012

-A WHITEHAVEN man has been fined for shoplifting.
+A WHITEHAVEN man has been jailed for 100 days following two offences.

 Published by http://www.whitehavennews.co.uk